 Jamie co-leads Frazier’s Life Sciences team and has over 25 years of experience working with entrepreneurs to found and build successful therapeutics-focused companies.

-Jamie is a Managing General Partner of Frazier Healthcare Partners' Life Sciences team.
+Jamie is a Managing Partner of Frazier Healthcare Partners' Life Sciences team.
 He joined Frazier in 2003 and opened Frazier’s Menlo Park office in the same year.
-Throughout his 14 years as a General Partner, Jamie has invested across over 35 companies encompassing a broad spectrum of Life Science and Biopharmaceutical companies.
+Throughout his 15 years as a Managing Partner, Jamie has invested across over 35 companies encompassing a broad spectrum of Life Science and Biopharmaceutical companies.

 Prior to joining Frazier, Jamie was the head of cardiovascular R&D at Millennium Pharmaceuticals and ran Millennium San Francisco (formerly COR Therapeutics).
 Before the merger of COR and Millennium, he served as the Vice President of Biology at COR and was responsible for all research activities.
 He served on the medical school faculties at Stanford and Harvard Medical School prior to joining COR.